DriesDeBackker/quarp-reactivity/README.md

 # Quarp

 A library for distributed reactiive programming with consistency guarantees in the spirit of Quarp.

+Features fifo (no guarantee), glitch-freedom and logical clock synchronization as guarantees.

+Can easily be extended with new guarantees if so desired by adding an implementation for the necessary operations in the Context module.

-Built on top of and integrated with Observables Extended, a Reactive Extensions library for Elixir."
+Built on top of and integrated with Observables Extended, a Reactive Extensions library for Elixir.

+This library was developed mainly for academic purposes, namely for exploring distributed reactive programming (for the IoT) with consistency guarantees.

 ## Installation